Echeveria agavoides aka Molded Wax

 Molded Wax, Jupiters Eye, Lipstick

-How to care for Molded Wax
+How difficult is it to take care of Molded Wax

 Even if you don't have a green thumb, you can successfully care for Molded Wax due to its easy-going nature.